Cheerful SUV is great to drive and packed with kit

 - Sub-par interior material quality

-The T-Roc has come about due to the huge growth in SUV sales in recent years, not just in the UK but all over the world.
+The T-Roc has come about due to the huge growth in SUV sales in recent years.
 Naturally, VW expects it to be a huge success in the segment, and hopes that it will join the Polo and Golf in becoming one of its best-selling models.

-That is a tall order, considering it has the likes of the technically similar Audi Q2 to take on, along with other small premium SUVs like the BMW X1, MINI Countryman and Mercedes-Benz GLA.
+That is a tall order, considering it has the likes of the technically similar Audi Q2 to take on, along with our Car of the Year 2017 - the Toyota C-HR - and other small premium SUVs like the BMW X1, MINI Countryman and Mercedes-Benz GLA.
 It also has more mainstream rivals to best, including the Nissan Juke, Peugeot 2008 and Vauxhall Mokka X.

-The slightly funky name is meant to appeal more to the younger end of the car market – ‘T’ is to make sure the baby SUV sticks to VW’s regimented naming structure for SUVs, while the Roc part not only links back to the concept car of the same name but the Scirocco coupe.
+Its unusual name is meant to appeal more to the younger end of the car market – ‘T’ is to make sure the baby SUV sticks to VW’s regimented naming structure for SUVs, while the Roc part not only links back to the concept car of the same name, but the Scirocco coupe.

 Particularly significant is that while the T-Roc doesn’t replace the Scirocco in the marketplace, it has taken over the coupe’s production line slot, marking the end of the sportier three-door Volkswagen.